metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### Script design

-All of the scripts should use the same code style and order of code, without writing a long list of preferred code style it should be enough to take a look at the existing scripts and figure it out right away.
+All scripts use the same code style, it's recommended to take a look at the existing scripts and figure out.

-Code in scripts is ordered into "sections" which depends on script and purpose, in the following way and may be different if needed for what ever reason:
+Code and comments in scripts are put into "sections" which depends on script and purpose, in the following way and may be different if applicable:

 1. License notice
 2. `PSScriptInfo` comment (if it's script file)